skazhy/advent/doc/DEV.md

 ### Haskell

-Puzzles are self-contained files that are run interactively with `runghc`. [hlint](https://github.com/ndmitchell/hlint) is used for linting puzzle source code.
+Puzzles are self-contained files that are run interactively with `runghc`.

+* Use [GHCup](https://www.haskell.org/ghcup/) to install Haskell itself
+* [hlint](https://github.com/ndmitchell/hlint) is used for linting puzzle source code - it can be installed with `brew`

 ### Python